Diagrammatization and Abduction to Improve AI Interpretability With Domain-Aligned Explanations for Medical Diagnosis: Diagrammatic and abductive reasoning

-Shimojima identified dimensions to distinguish linguistic and graphical representations~\cite{shimojima1999graphic}.
-We found some instructive and adapt them to differentiate diagrammatization, verbalization, and visualization representations for XAI. \begin{enumerate} \item [A.] \textit{Level of states} describe whether the representions can be "analog" (categorical) or "digital" (continuous). {Verbalizations} impose categorical representation, while {visualizations} and {diagrams} also support continuous quantities. \item [D.] \textit{Homomorphism} refers to how analogous the diagram is to the represented domain. {Verbal} representations have low homomophism, since people have to translate text to symbols and structures. {Model-free} visualizations may have formats irrelevant to the domain (e.g., spectrogram of heart sounds). {Model-based} visualizations may be homomorphic with the domain if chosen appropriately. {Example-based} visualizations of instances in their native format are highly homomorphic. {Concept-based} explanations must be interpreted verbally, so have low homomorphism. {Diagrams} can represent physical notions that are familiar to domain experts, thus can have high homomorphism. \item [E.] \textit{Content expressivity} refers to whether the representation limits information expressiveness. {Generative text} verbalization is unbounded, since any text could be predicted. {Model-free} and {example-based} visualizations limit the visual format, but any relevant value can be rendered.
+Adapting dimensions for graphic-linguistic distinction~\cite{shimojima1999graphic}, we define a diagrammatization design space (Table \ref{table:verbal-visual-diagram}) for specifying how XAI representations affect interpreting domain-specific explanations. \begin{enumerate} \item[A.] \textit{Level of states} describes whether the representions can be "analog" (categorical) or "digital" (continuous). {Verbalizations} are categorical, while {visualizations} can also be continuous. \item[D.] \textit{Homomorphism} refers to how analogous the diagram is to the represented domain, conveying the alignment of \textit{relational structures}~\cite{keil2006explanation} between the explanation and observation. {Verbal} representations have low homomophism, needing users to translate text to symbols and structures. {Attribution} visualizations may have formats irrelevant to the domain (e.g., spectrogram of heart sounds). {Model-based} and {schematic} visualizations associate abstract relations with low homomorphism. {Annotative} diagrams overlay on physical domain representations, so have high homomorphism. \item[E.] \textit{Expressivity} refers to whether the representation constrains information expressiveness. {Generative text} verbalization is unbounded, since any text could be predicted. {Attribution} visualizations show values of variables independently.
 Other representations are bounded by the graphical, symbolic, or template formats.
-High expressivity is useful to show nuances for experts, but is overwhelming to non-experts. \item [F.] \textit{Inherent constraints.} All representations share \textit{extrinsic} constraints of the represented domain, but can impose differing \textit{inherent} constraints. {Generative text} verbalizations can include any words, so have no inherent constraints, while {template-based text} is bounded to the taxonomy in the template. {Concept-based} visualizations are also constrained by the taxonomy of concepts. {Model-based} visualizations are constrained by topological structure (e.g., decision tree). {Diagrams} can be constrained by topological or geometric constraints (e.g., physics, time sequence). \end{enumerate}
+High expressivity is useful to show nuances for experts, but is overwhelming to non-experts. \item[F.] \textit{Inherent constraints.} {Generative text} can include any words, so have no inherent constraints, while {template-based text} is bounded to the template taxonomy. {Concept-based} visualizations are also constrained by the taxonomy of concepts. {Model-based} and {schematic} visualizations are constrained by topological structure (e.g., decision tree). {Annotative} diagrams are constrained topologically or geometrically. \end{enumerate} Thus, \textit{diagrammatization} is the reasoning process to represent domain ontology of concepts in relational structures, and to apply domain conventions to interpret and manipulate them to evaluate explanatory knowledge. \textit{Diagrams} need to conform to these constraints, which we support with \rev{domain-specific} parametric functions (described later in Section \ref{subsection:formalization-murmur-shapes}). \rev{Note that more expressive, less homomorphic, and less domain-constrained diagrams are prone to spurious explanations.} \rev{Furthermore, some advanced visualization methods are parametric (e.g., edge bundling~\cite{holten2009force, hurter2012graph, lyu2019od}, dimensionality reduction~\cite{van2008visualizing, mcinnes2018umap}), but the parameters are for visual clarity rather than domain-based hypothesis reasoning.}